DCASE-REPO/bulbul_bird_detection_dcase2018/readme.md

 In a first run, the networks train on the whole provided training data and make predictions on the testing data.
 "Safe" predictions (close to 0 or 1) are then added to the training data as so-called "pseudo-labeled" data.
 A second run in performed on the extended training set.
 Afterwards, all predictions are bagged to yield final predictions.

 The implementation is done in the Python programming language using numpy, Theano and Lasagne packages, as well as the custom lasagne front-end simplenn.
 All softwares used are open source and cross-platform.
 In order for the CNN training to run at acceptable speeds, a GPU is required.
-Consult the Theano docs for details.
 Memory requirements are about 8 GiB CPU RAM, and 4 GiB GPU RAM.

 Required software: